Corday ProductionsThis is a featured page

 FX/SFX: The scrolling in the end credits.

-Availability: Seen on Days of Our Lives episodes of the era, which are sometimes reran on SoapNet.
+Availability: Seen on Days of Our Lives episodes of the era.
+It also appeared on the 1993 DOOL TV movie Night Sins.

 2nd Logo